Kiteretsu77/This_and_That_VDM/README.md

 ```

 ## 🤗 Acknowledgment
 The current version of **This&That** is built on [SVD](https://huggingface.co/stabilityai/stable-video-diffusion-img2vid).
+The Hugginface Gradio Demo is based on [DragDiffusion](https://github.com/Yujun-Shi/DragDiffusion).

 We appreciate the authors for sharing their awesome codebase.